-Simply put, an eSIM is an electronic SIM that is designed to supersede the physical SIM card that has slotted into phones and smartphones for decades.
+Simply put, an eSIM is an electronic SIM that removes the need for the physical SIM card that has slotted into phones and smartphones for decades.

-Unlike existing SIM cards, though, an eSIM is embedded into the device itself and cannot be removed and put in another phone or tablet.
+Unlike existing SIM cards, an eSIM is a specific piece of code embedded into the device itself and cannot be removed and put in another phone or tablet.

-Eventually, yes.
-At the moment, eSIMs are being used as the second SIM card in a selection of top–end phones and tablets.
+At the moment, eSIMs are being used as a second SIM card in a selection of top–end phones and tablets.

 But as with so much in the smartphone world, features that are initially confined to pricier products quickly find their way into more affordable devices.

-We caught up with Gary Waite, Head of eSIM Strategy at Sim Local, who believes it's only a matter of time before eSIMs become the norm.
+Gary Waite, Head of eSIM Strategy at Sim Local, believes it's only a matter of time before eSIMs become the norm.
 He said, "We used to buy music on physical media (CDs and cassette tapes), but now we simply download it digitally.
 It’ll be exactly the same for SIM cards – eSIM is the digital equivalent.